osohq/oso/docs/content/python/new-roles/getting-started.md

 Roles in Oso are scoped to resources.
 A role is a grouping of permissions that may be performed on that resource.
-Roles are assigned to actors to grant them all permissions the role has.
+Roles are assigned to actors to grant them all the permissions the role has.

 We define resources in Polar using the ``resource`` rule.
 The `Org` resource represents an Organization in the GitClub example application.